leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 see the `list of GCN generations <https://en.wikipedia.org/wiki/Graphics_Core_Next#Iterations>`__ with the GCN generation and supported graphics cards.

+On Windows and Linux, the latest Pro drivers should be installed from the `AMD website <https://www.amd.com/en/support>`__.

 Supported Features and Limitations
 ==================================